 - Crepitus of the back or neck

-In some cases, cartilage can break away from the knees and float (x).
-This condition is called osteochondritis dissecans and usually occurs after injury to the knee.
+Sometimes cartilage can break away from your knees and float. (x) Called osteochondritis dissecans, the condition usually occurs after injury to the knee.
 Floating cartilage or bone in the knee can cause extreme pain.
 Symptoms include the following:

 - Knots or bumps on the knee surface

 - Inability to straighten or bend the knee